FrandyMK/TargetingSystem/README.md

 ## Overview

-The system combines collaborative filtering (ALS) with content-based signals (sentence transformer embeddings) to rank subscribers for each campaign.
-It is designed to handle cold-start campaigns — new campaigns the model has never seen during training.
+The system combines collaborative filtering (ALS) with content-based signals to rank subscribers for each campaign.
+It is designed to handle cold-start campaigns.

 ## Architecture